✓ Grade Calculators • Free Tool

 Three Ways to Enter Your Score

-Mode 1: # Wrong
+Mode 1: Wrong

 This is the fastest option for standard multiple-choice tests where you know how many you missed.
 Enter the total number of questions and how many you got wrong.
 The test grade calculator figures out the rest.

-Mode 2: # Correct
+Mode 2: Correct

 Same idea, opposite direction.
 If you counted the ones you got right instead of the ones you missed, use this mode.
-On a 40-question test, entering 33 correct gives you the same result as entering 7 wrong.
+On a 40-question test, entering 33 correct answers gives you the same result as entering 7 wrong.
 Pick whichever number you already have.

 Mode 3: Points